Cocos Island – Dive with Sharks in Costa Rica

 For this reason, Nitrox diving is recommended.

-What to Pack
+What to Pack for the Liveaboard Experience

-It is recommended that you bring:
+It is recommended that scuba divers bring:

 Tanks, weights, and weight belts will be provided on the boat.

 If needed, it is always possible to rent all equipment on the boat for the extent of your diving adventure.
-This will definitely save you from the hassle of lugging everything with you.
+This will save you from the hassle of lugging everything with you.

 Also, laundry service is available on most boats.